 However, with technology as advanced as this, is there room for error?
 Can GPS trackers be wrong?

-Meanwhile, the military also uses trackers on their submarines, tanks, planes, and trains.
+The military also uses trackers on their submarines, tanks, planes, and trains.
 Military equipment often uses trackers with two GPS receivers instead of one for greater accuracy.

 Unfortunately, in rare instances, GPS trackers can fail too.
-They can give provide incorrect information despite the high accuracy rate.
+They can provide incorrect information despite the high accuracy rate.

-Even if there is interference along the way, If your tracker loses signal, it should continue to record your location until it regains connection.
+Even if there is interference along the way, if your tracker loses signal, it should continue to record your location until it regains connection.
 After a connection has been reestablished, your tracker will upload all the information stored when there was no mobile coverage.

-While many things affect a GPS tracking device’s accuracy, most of these issues can be fixed easily.
+And while many things affect a GPS tracking device’s accuracy, most of these issues can be fixed easily.
 And as technology advances, your Solid GPS tracker will only get more accurate.

 GPS trackers may fail sometimes, but there is no need to panic when that happens since it’s pretty easy to fix minor issues.
 There are several steps you can do to troubleshoot and fix the device and be back on track.

 Apps fail, and they can sometimes give incorrect information.
-Before anything else, check the application you’re using and make sure it isn’t an issue with the app.
+Before anything else, check the application you’re using and make sure there isn’t an issue with the app.
 If it seems to be the app, try to reset it and wait a few seconds.
 It might not even be the GPS tracker at all.